SA Electric Car Rebate 2026: Every EV Incentive in South Australia

 What’s No Longer Available: The $3,000 SA Rebate

 South Australia’s $3,000 EV purchase subsidy ran as part of the state’s broader EV Action Plan.
 It applied to new BEVs purchased below a certain price threshold and was paid directly to buyers after registration.
-The program has ended and the SA government has not replaced it with an equivalent cash-back scheme.
+The subsidy ended on 1 January 2024, with the final window for applications closing on 31 December 2024.
+The SA government has not replaced it with an equivalent cash-back scheme.

-If you see references to a $3,000 South Australian EV rebate on other websites, the information is out of date.
-The program closed once its allocated funding was exhausted, and there is no replacement active as of March 2026.
+If you see references to a $3,000 South Australian EV rebate on other websites as though it is still open, the information is out of date.
+There is no replacement active as of 2026.

 This puts SA in a similar position to Queensland, where the state-level cash rebate has ended and the remaining incentives are a mix of registration benefits and federal programs.